Can you get pregnant on your period?

 How is it possible to get pregnant on your period?

-The first thing to know is that most women will ovulate about 12 to 14 days before starting their next monthly bleed.
-The average menstrual cycle is 28 days, and for most women, ovulation will happen between days 11 and 21 of their menstrual cycle.
+- The first thing to know is that most women will ovulate (release an egg) about 12 to 14 days before starting their next monthly bleed.
+The average menstrual cycle is 28 days.
+For most women, ovulation will happen between days 11 and 21 of their menstrual cycle.

-The second thing to know is that sperm can survive inside the body for up to seven days after sex.
-However, for conception to happen, the sperm has to fertilise an egg within 24 hours of ovulation.
+- The second thing to know is that sperm can survive inside the body for up to seven days after sex.
+When an egg is released (during ovulation) it travels down the fallopian tube.
+It lives for about 12 –24 hours while it waits to be fertilised by a sperm.
+For conception to happen, the sperm has to fertilise an egg within 24 hours of ovulation.

 In short, the average woman only has about eight or nine days during her cycle when she can get pregnant.
 However, everyone is different, and some people have a shorter cycle, which means that there is less time between the start of their period and ovulation.